 Brent received his B.S. in Biochemistry and Molecular Biology from the University of Wisconsin-Eau Claire in 2012.
 He then continued on to complete his M.S. in Biochemistry at Iowa State University in 2015.
 Brent trained in the lab of Tom Bobik where he learned genetic recombineering methods.

 Megan received her B.S. in Zoology from the University of Wisconsin-Madison in 2018.
 Throughout her undergraduate degree she worked in labs focusing on genetics and animal metabolism.
 She joined GEAM in July of 2018.
-She manages our rat colonies and is responsible for embryo transfers.
+She manipulates mouse embryos, is responsible for embryo transfers and manages our rat colonies.

 Hilary received her B.S. in Molecular and Cellular Biology from the University of Illinois Urbana-Champaign in 2015.
 While there, she worked as an undergraduate assistant in Dr. Martha Gillette’s Clockworks Lab.
-She joined the Genome Editing and Animal Models Core in November 2018 and is responsible for IVF as well as sperm and embryo cryopreservation.
+She joined the GEAM in November 2018 and is responsible for IVF as well as sperm and embryo cryopreservation.

-Conrad is currently in his Sophomore year at the University of Wisconsin-Madison.
+Conrad is currently in his Senoir year at the University of Wisconsin-Madison.
 He is pursuing her B.S. in Genetics.
 Conrad began working at GEAM in the spring of 2018.